davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM

 This is looking pretty good!
-This whole failover thing was quite the diversion, but now that we have a working failover scheme, we have managed to fix our distributed variable algorithm, and finally invented fault-tolerant distributed variables.

-Hang on.
-If that's true, why is there so much more text in this post?
+But does it really always work?

 ## Split-Brain

 Alas, outright crashes are not the only way nodes in a distributed system can fail.
-In the grand scheme of things, crashes are actually some of the least scary problems we have to worry about.
-Crashes are simple and clear-cut; a node is either alive or it is not.
-Other kinds of faults are much more insidious.
+In the grand scheme of things, crashes are actually some of the cleanest, most clear-cut problems we need to worry about: a node is either alive or it is not.
+Other kinds of faults are more insidious.

 Wind back to the point where every node was healthy and node $1$ was still the leader: